ssheggrud/Mod_20_Project/README.md

 # ELECTION RESULTS

 ## Overview
-The purpose of this project is to find out how money affects the outcome of elections.
+The purpose of this project is to find out if/how money affects the outcome of elections.

 This project aims to analyze the outcome of the 2021 mayoral election for New York City using data primarily from the New York City Campaign Finance Board's data repositories found here, https://www.nyccfb.info/, looking at 'Follow the Money NYC database for 'Candidate Contributions and 'Candidate Expenditures accross boroughs, districts, and types of donations or expenditures.